 Second, IFF scientists envisioned the process of learning from Qingshan farmers and getting to know the landscape over which they sought to establish a common concern as a slow and gradual process.
 Workshops were organised sporadically, and in response to the project as it unfolded.
 Each visit was approached as a further opportunity to learn.
 This contrasts with certain iterations of participatory rural appraisal (PRA) delivered as rapid, one-off workshops.
 In such versions of PRA, Terry Rambo suggests, development professionals ‘claim to understand everything by sponsoring a three-to-four-day rapid appraisal exercise’.
 Here, participation is co-opted by the very forms of professional ‘arrogance’ Robert Chambers intended for it to address.

 In the Qingshan case, far from the ‘understanding [of] everything’ promised by certain PRA toolkits, IFF scientists’ ad hoc workshops created a degree of anxiety.
 Whereas transferable toolkits often imply a certainty in what should be done, the IFF team were at each stage anxious as to whether their ad hoc activities would perform as hoped: Had we really generated a space for dialogue, or were farmers simply telling us what we wanted to hear?
 Would the proposed soil management strategies really benefit Qingshan?
-In this respect, whereas scientists are often accused of adopting ‘technologies of hubris’, the anxieties generated by IFF’s ad hoc approach suggest the seeds of what Sheila Jasanoff calls ‘’.
+In this respect, whereas scientists are often accused of adopting ‘technologies of hubris’, the anxieties generated by IFF’s ad hoc approach suggest the seeds of what Sheila Jasanoff calls ‘technologies of humility’.

 If contemporary research and development professionalism is characterised by replicability, scalability, transferability, rapidness, and self-confidence; I am going to describe the ad hoc, single-site, one-off, slow, anxiety-inducing, and often deeply personal engagement that IFF pursued as a form of amateurism.